 PHRF handicapping is an attempt to allow similar non-one design boats to race competitively together.
 It is an observed performance system.
 The initial handicapping is based on a boat’s water line length, draft, total sail area (with 100% jib) and weight.
-The assumption that the seas are flat and the wind is 12-15 knots.
 There is a Race handicap and a Cruising handicap for each boat.

 The Base rating you see on the PHRFNE website is the base Race handicap.
-This handicap assumes the boat is race ready: 150% genoa, full roach main, fin keel and a folding prop.
+This handicap assumes the boat is race ready: 155% genoa, full roach main, fin keel and a folding prop.
 Adjustments can be made to the base handicap to sort of compensate if a boat has a head sail smaller than a 150, or fix prop or a shoal draft keel or some other items.
-These adjustments are based on the criteria stated in the first paragraph.

 The Cruising handicap is adjusted from the base handicap by tacking on seconds for the boat not having a spinnaker.
 This spinnaker adjustment varies depending on the rig and spinnaker type so from 6 seconds for a fractional rig to 12 seconds for a masthead rig.